Monster House (video game): PlayStation 2 and GameCube

-At the beginning, just like in the movie, DJ, Chowder and Jenny are pulled into the house in the police car.
-After that, they give a jump to avoid being eaten by the house while the police car is thrown down into the stomach.
+DJ, Chowder, and Jenny are pulled into the house in the police car.
+After that, they jump to avoid being eaten by the house, while the police car is thrown down into the stomach.

-However, Chowder and Jenny are pulled away from DJ shortly after, by two giant pipes.
-DJ finds a key in a chest beneath the stairs and uses it to unlock the door to the kitchen.
+Chowder and Jenny are pulled away from DJ shortly after by two giant pipes.
+DJ finds a key in a chest beneath the stairs and uses it to unlock the kitchen door.
 He sees a burning toaster and quickly puts out the fire.
-After stepping into the house's spotlight, he fights a living chair and enters a hallway where he sees some living chairs go into a nearby room.
-After finding a key to the bathroom at the end of the hallway, he fights floor crawlers along the way and a living TV passes from behind him after he walks through a door.
-He dodges some incoming flying books and goes through the bathroom that leads him back to the foyer where he fights another living chair.
-Meanwhile, Jenny finds herself in the attic and after jumping across a stack of crates that swift away, she tries to get back by going through the air vents, but she gets trapped by a blockade of pipes.
+After stepping into the house's spotlight, he fights a chair and enters a hallway where he sees some chairs go into a nearby room.
+After finding a key to the bathroom at the end of the hallway, he fights floor crawlers along the way, and a TV passes from behind him after he walks through a door.
+He dodges some incoming flying books and goes through the bathroom that leads him back to the foyer, where he fights another chair.

+Jenny finds herself in the attic and, after jumping across a stack of crates that swiftly move away, she tries to get back by going through the air vents, but she gets trapped by a blockade of pipes.